codeBeamer-Extensions-and-Addons/codebeamer-miro/README.md

 ![Imported card](readmeImg/plugin_imported_card.png "A card created by the plugin")

 Additionally, if the card has _upstream references_ or _outgoing relations_, these will be rendered by a uni-directional line.
-The [nine association types](https://codebeamer.com/cb/wiki/31276#section-Associations) each have their own color.
+Associations are rendered as "dashed" lines and the [nine association types](https://codebeamer.com/cb/wiki/31276#section-Associations) each have their own color.
+Other relations are visualized as black lines.

 ![Relation visualized](readmeImg/plugin_relations.png "Relation visualized")